HewlettPackard/shs-docs/docs/portal/developer-portal/operations/cassini_retry_handler_logging.md

 # Logging

+This page focuses on live (dynamic) log-level changes.
+For setting and troubleshooting the base/default retry handler log level through `systemd` service configuration, see the "Retry Handler" section in the _HPE Slingshot Host Software Troubleshooting Guide_.

 `systemd` services handle logging through the `systemd` journal, which is managed by `journald`.
 Logs are stored in `/run/log/journal/` (temporary) and `/var/log/journal/` (persistent).